AtharvaWani3/Learning_ROS2/README.md

         <br>...</p></li>
     <li><h3>Parameters</h3>
         <p>Parameters are variables that can be used to configure a node.
 These can be used when certain properties of a node need to be changed at run time to make the same node definition compatible with different configurations of the robot.
 These are defined within the node definition.</p></li>
+    <li><h3>Action</h3>
+        <p>An action is communication architecture built by using services and topics.
+It functions similar to services with the difference that an action can be cancelled midway and actions provide a steady feedback as opposed to a single response.</p></li>
 </ol>